patmalcolm91/SumoNetVis/README.md

 The axis configuration in the generated file is Y-Forward, Z-Up.
 Check these settings if the orientation of the model is incorrect when importing the file into a 3D modelling program.

+A flat planar "terrain" mesh can optionally be generated for all areas within a given distance of a network object.
+See full documentation for further information.

 Each type of object is defined with a corresponding material (i.e. all bike lanes have the same material, all sidewalks, and so on), making it easy to quickly set the desired material properties before rendering.